Aaron-Yuen/real-time-weather-app/README.md

 # Currently, the APK file on Google Drive does not work.
 Thus, it is removed.
+Sorry for the inconvenience.

 # Simple Real-Time Weather App